 Depending on the deficient mineral, you may see yellowing starting with younger or older leaves.
 Also, there may be in-between veins yellowing.
 For others, the yellowing may begin from the leaf center and spread outwards or vice versa.

 Too much fertilizer will result in salts deposits accumulation, may burn roots, or change soil pH.
 All these factors will contribute to the yellowing of leaves.
 How?
 They affect water and mineral absorption.

 Signs to expect are fertilizer burns and the presence of fertilizer crusts on the soil.
 Additionally, your plant will grow slowly, have drooping leaves, lose leaves, etc.

 Feed your calatheas monthly using a balanced fertilizer for houseplants during the growing seasons only.
-A 10-10-10 is ok.
+A 10-10-10 or 20-20-20 is ok.
 Also, we recommend getting liquid plant food.
 But this isn’t a must.